cyrusfirheir/sc-debugger/README.md

 ## Installation

+First `Clone` or [`Download`](https://github.com/cyrusfirheir/sc-debugger/archive/master.zip) this repository.
+The *.zip* file contains both the minified-drop-to-use and pretty-you-wanna-know-what-it-does versions of the code.
+Pick your choice and go to town with it.

 #### *If using the Twine app*

 From inside the *`scd`* directory, copy contents of `scDebuggerScript.min.js` into your ***Story Javascript*** section, `scDebuggerStyle.min.css` into ypur ***Story Stylesheet*** section.